nagasudhirpulla/taming_python/blog/skills/ftp_python.md

 import ftplib
 import os

-def uploadFileToFtp(localFilePath, ftpHost, ftpUname, ftpPass, remoteWorkingDirectory):
+def downloadFilesFromFtp(localfolderPath, targetFilenames, ftpHost, ftpUname, ftpPass, remoteWorkingDirectory):
-    # initialize the flag that specifies if upload is success
+    # initialize the flag that specifies if download is success
-    isUploadSuccess: bool = False
+    isDownloadSuccess: bool = False

-    # extract the filename of local file from the file path
-    _, targetFilename = os.path.split(localFilePath)

     # create an FTP client instance, use the timeout parameter for slow connections only
     ftp = ftplib.FTP(timeout=30)